aws/sagemaker-python-sdk/doc/overview.rst

 Example notebooks
 =================

 JumpStart supports 15 different machine learning problem types.
-Below is a list of all the supported problem types with a link to a Jupyter notebook that provides example usage.
+Below is a list of all of the supported problem types with a link to a Jupyter notebook that provides example usage.

 Vision